dennislee22/dennislee22.github.io/docs/cdw/cdwautoscaling.md

     time="2022-07-24T06:11:05Z" level=info msg="compute-1658641968-r8vh/hive: 1 coordinators found for 2 compute groups, expected 2.
 May still be waiting for the results of a scaleup/scaledown"
     ```

-    Because the maximum pod has been configured as 2, the system is not be able to provision more than 2 executor pods.
+    Because the maximum pod has been configured as 2, the system is not able to provision more than 2 executor pods.
     ```yaml
     time="2022-07-24T06:13:35Z" level=info msg="Sending metrics event: {MetricsEvent ExecutingQueries: 2, QueryCount: 3, StandaloneQueryCount: 0 QueuedQueries: 1, WaitPercentiles: map[50:214640 60:214640 70:214640 80:214640 90:214640 95:214640 96:214640 97:214640 98:214640 99:214640]}"
     time="2022-07-24T06:13:35Z" level=info msg="ReadyReplicas for query-coordinator-0: 1"